The Amazon subscribe and save is one of the best features available for different products that you sell on the Amazon marketplace.

 You can enter 300 SKUs for an upload.
 For more information, click this link.

-In this case, ensure that you enable the new SKU as a SnS offer.
-Once you create an offer, you have to email about it to email@example.com and tell them to transfer the subscription to the newly-created offers.
+In this case, ensure that you enable the new SKU as an SnS offer.
+Once you create an offer, you have to email about it to firstname.lastname@example.org and tell them to transfer the subscription to the newly-created offers.

 8. How to create a deal on an FBA SnS offer?